techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-x50iplus-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 **3981454** people have downloaded it

 Here, either you can select the photos that you wish to transfer selectively or select all the images at once.
 Now, as you want to transfer photos to an iPhone device, connect your iPhone and then click on To Device.
 The name of your iOS device should appear.
-Click on the Asus ROG Phone 7 Ultimate device to start transferring photos.
+Click on the Honor X50i+ device to start transferring photos.

 ![transfer photos from android to iphone-export to device](https://images.wondershare.com/drfone/guide/manage-android-photos-1.png)

-## Part 2: How to Transfer Photos from Asus ROG Phone 7 Ultimate to iPhone Using Move to iOS App
+## Part 2: How to Transfer Photos from Honor X50i+ to iPhone Using Move to iOS App

-Now, to answer **how to transfer photos from Asus ROG Phone 7 Ultimate to iPhone**, there is another simple solution that you can make use of.
+Now, to answer **how to transfer photos from Honor X50i+ to iPhone**, there is another simple solution that you can make use of.
 It is called the “Move to iOS app,” which you can download freely from the Google Play store.

 Now to proceed, first of all, you need to do some settings on your iPhone device as follows: